GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/appendices/appendix_demo.rst

 Introduction to the Demo
 ------------------------
-In this demo, we will reduce a simple dither on source GMOS imaging sequence.
+In this demo, we will reduce a simple dither-on-source GMOS imaging sequence.
 We will first process the raw biases, and then the raw twilight flats.
 We will then use those processed files to process and stack the science observation.